 Grant Thornton LLP ("Grant Thornton"), Grant Thornton Tower, 171 N. Clark Street, Suite 200, Chicago, Illinois 60601, serves as our independent registered public accounting firm and reports directly to our Audit Committee.
-Grant Thornton audited our financial statements for the fiscal years ended December 31, 2016, December 31, 2015, December 31, 2014, December 31, 2013, December 31, 2012 and during the period from November 22, 2011 (inception) to December 31, 2011.
+Grant Thornton audited our financial statements for the fiscal years ended December 31, 2012 through December 31, 2018 and during the period from November 22, 2011 (inception) to December 31, 2011.
 Representatives of Grant Thornton will be present in person or telephonically during the Annual Meeting.
 They will have the opportunity to make a statement if they desire to do so and will be available to respond to questions from our stockholders.